-- It is no longer required that the self-employed person exercises his activity as his main occupation; - Starting self-employed persons who have not yet actually paid 4 quarterly contributions are also entitled to the bridging right; - The benefits for the months of March and April are not taken into account for the 12 or 24 months of financial allowances to which a self-employed person may be entitled throughout his career.
+- It is no longer required that the self-employed person exercises his activity as his main occupation; - Starting self-employed persons who have not yet actually paid 4 quarterly contributions are also entitled to the bridging right; - The self-employed as a secondary occupation, the self-employed as a main occupation, assimilated to a secondary occupation, the student-independent and the actively retired selfemployed may, depending on their provisional social security contributions due, be entitled to a partial financial allowance of EUR 807.05 per month (family responsibilities) or EUR 645.85 per month (without family responsibilities); - The benefits for the months of March and April are not taken into account for the 12 or 24 months of financial allowances to which a self-employed person may be entitled throughout his career.
 The financial allowances that a self-employed person will receive as a result of the forced interruption due to the corona crisis are considered separately from the financial benefits already acquired; - This specific bridging right is also granted to self-employed persons who have already benefited from the maximum amount of financial allowances within the context of bridging right during their career.